WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ::::details
 ### My antivirus marks Wasabi Wallet as a virus.
 Am I downloading the right software?

-After you have downloaded Wasabi from the [official website](https://wasabiwallet.io/) or from the [official GitHub repository](https://github.com/zkSNACKs/WalletWasabi/releases),make sure you have [verified the PGP signatures](/FAQ/FAQ-Installation.md#how-can-i-verify-pgp-signatures).
+After you have downloaded Wasabi from the [official website](https://wasabiwallet.io/) or from the [official GitHub repository](https://github.com/zkSNACKs/WalletWasabi/releases), make sure you have [verified the PGP signatures](/FAQ/FAQ-Installation.md#how-can-i-verify-pgp-signatures).

 If you have downloaded and verified digital signatures and your antivirus continues to report Wasabi as positive, you don't have to worry about anything; it is a false positive.